-When the Master-Abort Mode bit is set, and a nonposted request forwarded from a HyperTransport chain receives a Master Abort on the target bus, the source bus request will receive a Target Abort.
-(That is, it will be signaled as an internal error on the originating chain.)
+When the Master-Abort Mode bit is set, and a nonposted request forwarded from a HyperTransport chain receives a Master Abort on the target bus, the source bus request will receives a Target Abort.
+(That is, it will be It is signaled as an internal error on the originating chain.)

-When the Master-Abort Mode bit is clear, the request will appear to complete normally on the source bus.
-The response will return with the Error bits clear.
-Writes will receive a TgtDone.
-Reads will receive a RdResponse, with the appropriate amount of data, which will be all hexadecimal Fs.
+When the Master-Abort Mode bit is clear, the request will-appears to complete normally on the source bus.
+The response will-returns with the Error bits clear.
+Writes will-receive a TgtDone.
+Reads will receive a RdResponse, with the appropriate amount of data, which will beis all hexadecimal Fs1's.